modio/modio-docs/public/en-us/modio/terms/terms-user-consent.md

 ## Implementation

-If you are using the official mod.io [Unity](/unity), [Unreal](/unreal) or [C++ SDK](/cppsdk), the acceptance dialog functionality is built into those plugins, and should be utilized.
+If you are using the official mod.io [Unreal Engine](/unreal), [Unity](/unity) or [C++ SDK](/cppsdk), the acceptance dialog functionality is built into those plugins, and should be utilized.
 Please check those plugins documentation for details using their implementation.

 If you are building the acceptance and consent process yourself, you should implement the steps detailed above, paired with a dialog and authentication process following the instructions detailed below.